Zvols

 Figure 1: Dataset Tree Table and Zvol Widgets

-The tree table includes storage space used and available for that zvol (or dataset), encryption status (locked, unlocked, or unencrypted), and the role of that zvol or dataset or what service uses it (i.e., the system dataset, a share, virtual machine, or application).
+The dataset tree table shows storage space used and available for that zvol (or dataset), encryption status (locked, unlocked, or unencrypted), and how that zvol or dataset is used (i.e., the system dataset, a share, virtual machine, or application).

 Zvol Widgets

-Each zvol has a set of information cards (widgets) that display in the Details for zvolname area of the screen and provide information grouped by functional areas.
-Add Zvol opens the Add Zvol screen.
-Dataset widgets are:
+Each zvol has a set of Details for zvolname information cards (widgets) that provide information grouped by functional areas.
+Zvol widgets are:

 Zvol Details Widget